I have a tattoo of a semicolon on my right wrist.

-I know that clinically, I am depressed; I’m not bi-polar, so I don’t have cycles of depression alternated with extreme mania.
-I just have periods of being depressed, and periods of being a relatively normal human being.
+I know clinically, I am depressed; I’m not bi-polar, so I don’t have cycles of depression alternated with extreme mania.
+I have periods of being depressed, and periods of being a relatively normal human being.

-I know that most of the time, I’m okay.
+I know most of the time, I’m okay.
 Most of the time I’m not depressed.
 Most of the time I’m fine, and happy, and productive.
 Most of the time.

 And I truly mean most of the time; on the timeline of my life, the total number of days or weeks or months I’ve spent depressed probably qualifies as mathematically inconsequential.
 I’m typically brash, boisterous, happy-go-lucky.
 I’m friendly and goofy and annoyingly passionate about love and life and sex and food and literature and music.